Holden (automobile): HG

-Fifth generation
+Fifth generation (1971–1985)

-The Introduction of the Fifth Generation of Holden in 1971 marked the first full redesign since the original 48-215 in 1948.
+The Introduction of the fifth generation of Holden in 1971 marked the first full redesign since the original 48-215 in 1948.
 With this change can the new Semi-monocouque architecture for coupé, sedan and station wagon models and a full body-on-chassis design for the ute, panelvan and newly introduced one tonner model.
 The Brougham was also dropped in favour of the new Statesman model, which no longer carried the Holden name.

 HQ

 The Holden HQ is yet another heavily Chevrolet inspired design, sharing likeness with the Camaro and Chevelle.
 The HQ was the last Holden model to feature a Chevrolet Small Block V8 until the introduction of the Series II VT Commodore in 1999.
 With the HQ Monaro came the LS, a variant similar to the sedan and wagon's Premier specification.
 The HQ Monaro could be a lot more luxury focused, without the looming effect of homologation, as Holden's motorsport teams turned towards the smaller Torana.